MobileAppDevelopment-Fall2025/Personal-Finance-Manager/README.md

 ## Overview

-Welcome to our Personal Finance Manager project repository!
+Welcome to my Personal Finance Manager project repository!
 This project aims to develop a user-friendly mobile application that empowers individuals to efficiently track their expenses and manage their budgets effectively.
 The Personal Finance Manager provides a comprehensive financial management solution by integrating features such as expense categorization, budget goal setting, and visual reporting.

-## Group Members:
+## Group Member:

 - Sophie Nguyen